 “@CanaryMission is watching @UMich whose divisive Divestment vote is TOMORROW,” Canary mission tweeted out the morning of the hearing.
 “We’ll be exposing the students who are involved in #BDS… Welcome to #CanaryMission @SAFEumich.”

 “It was really intimidating and it’s another form of silencing students,” says CSG representative Hafsa Tout, in response to the tweet.

 Canary Mission has a very clear agenda: blacklisting and demonizing students, activists, professors– or just about anyone who stand for the justice for Palestinians.
-The organization’s website and Twitter account are not just about silencing proponents for the Palestinian cause, but it is also an effort to harm job prospects for students by falsely accusing them of anti-semitism and supporters of terrorism.
+The organization’s website and Twitter account are not just about silencing proponents for the Palestinian cause, but it is also an effort to harm career and education prospects for students by falsely accusing them of anti-semitism and supporters of terrorism.

 Canary acts as a watchdog, targeting members of non-violent resistance groups like Students for Justice in Palestine and Students Allied for Freedom and Equality and even religious organizations like Muslim Students Association (MSA).
 Canary slanders sometimes several student per day, with misinterpreted, false accusations and including personal information of their victims.